How to improve your mood

 Do you know someone who always seems to be in a good mood?
 Someone who always looks on the bright side?
 Would you believe that person also experiences bad moods, just like everyone else?
 No one is happy all the time – bad moods are a fact of life.
-The difference is that positive, happy people know how to get out of a bad mood before it affects their mindset and their lives.
+The difference is that positive, happy people know how to get out of a bad mood and reset their mindset before it affects their lives.

 1. Change your state

 Changing your physiology is the fastest way to create a breakthrough in any area of life.
 Take a deep breath and relax tense muscles.
 Throw your shoulders back.
 Adopt a power pose.
 Smile at yourself in the mirror.
 Get your heart going with some exercise you enjoy, which is proven to reduce stress.
-You’ll trick your brain into forgetting all about what upset you.
+You’ll trick your brain into getting out of a bad mood.

 2. Change your focus